 - Promoting a culture of safety and encouraging athletes to report symptoms

-By taking an active role in concussion management, coaches can significantly contribute to the safety and well-being of their athletes.
+By taking an active part in concussion management, coaches can contribute significantly to the safety and well-being of their athletes.

 Educating Athletes and Parents on Concussion Awareness